davidrhoden/davidrhoden-basic-netlify/timeline/karaoke/karaoke-paint-it-black-sep-29-2025.md

 title: A two-karaoke cartoon day.
 date: 2025-09-29T00:00:00
 excerpt: The Rolling Stones may be the world's most absurd lyricists.
 But so is "M".
-summary: The Rolling Stones may be the world's most absurd lyricists.
-But so is "M".
 description: 'Otherwise not a remarkable day.
 I got two William Steig books in the mail (_Dominic_ and _The Real Thief_).
 Made pizza dough.
 Listened to _Separation Sunday_ by The Hold Steady.
 Listened to a football game.
 Barely left the house.
 The postal woman hollered at me from her Jeep, "There''s a package for you, David!"
 I thought that was nice but the package was for the woman who lives in the other half of the house.'
 image: /static/img/karaoke/paint-it-black-sep-29-2025.jpg
 tags: